Happy July 4

 Although the new country took his advice in celebrating with pomp and parade, shows, bells, bonfires, guns (now fireworks representing guns) and illuminations–the date that became enshrined in history was not July 2, the date of the vote to declare independence, but July 4, the date of the acceptance of the written Declaration of Independence.
 John Adams didn’t mention speeches specifically, but they became a tradition of July 4 gatherings.
-You can find much information about the early celebration of Independence Day at the site organized by James R. Heintze.
-American University, Washington, D.C, author of books about Independence Day.
+You can find much information about the early celebration of Independence Day in the book written by James R. Heintze.
+American University, Washington, D.C .

 For Independence Day, 2013, here’s a look back to a parade of celebration only about 50 years ago, when our country was 180 years old.

 When we lived in Scottsdale, I belonged to the Scottsdale Junior Women’s Club (a Federated Woman’s Club) and we sponsored a children’s parade each July 4.
 Kids came with wagons and strollers and bicycles all decorated with red white and blue and some of us dressed in colonial costume, or as Statue of Liberty.
 Here’s me with Brent one year and Brent the following year.

 Vera Marie and Brent Badertscher, Scottsdale July 4 parade, 1965